sandipregmi08/IntroSciComp_S2021/Lectures/Lec_1_1.md

 Break, set up breakout rooms

 # Lab 1.1 (Due Tuesday by midnight):
-1. Join the class slack channel (use this link) and send Dr. H a message
+1. Join the class slack channel (https://join.slack.com/t/introscicomps-au09172/shared_invite/zt-kmlj0kjp-Xy8x3gReL~MXtOe3VrEBew) and send Dr. H a message
 1. Sign up for a github account.
 Choose your github username wisely.
 Send Dr. H your github username over slack so you can be added to our course github channel (https://github.com/chsharrison/IntroSciComp_S2021)
 1. Join the class datacamp site: https://www.datacamp.com/groups/shared_links/96ff084a0a95597bb08bf597cb995c823c7041873195170fc80655ecd5a33436.
 Navigate to the assignments page.
+Here is where we will breakout into groups
 1. In datacamp, complete your first assignment: Introduction to Python, Ch 1 “Python Basics”
 1. Get Anaconda installed on your computer
     1. Make sure you have Jupyter Lab (python notebooks), QT console (interactive or ipython), and Spyder installed